swaroopCh72/user-profile-pro/README.md

 ## ⚙️ Application Flow

 1. User opens the **Login page**
-2. If the user does not have an account, they click **Sign Up**
+2. If the user does not have an account, they navigate to **Sign Up**
 3. User registers by providing:

    * Username
    * Password
    * Personal details (name, age, email, phone, address)
-4. User logs in with username and password
+4. User logs in using username and password
 5. On successful login, the **Profile page** is displayed
-6. Profile information is fetched from MongoDB and shown in a readable table layout
+6. Profile information is fetched from MongoDB and rendered in a readable layout

 ---